 Habiba Diallo is the author of #BlackInSchool (University of Regina Press, 2021).
 She was a finalist in the 2020 Bristol Short Story Prize, the 2019 Writers' Union of Canada Short Prose Competition, and the 2018 London Book Fair Pitch Competition.
 Habiba is an advocate and activist in support of women's maternal health.
 The Federal Government of Canada recognized her as an outstanding woman in 2019.

-Habiba's prize-winning submission is an excerpt from her debut novel-in-progress, which captures the life of a young woman who
+Habiba's prize-winning submission is an excerpt from her debut novel-in-progress, which captures the life of a young woman who must try to forgive in order to free herself from the burden of loss.

-A Black lawyer from Wolfville, Nova Scotia, the Honorable Dr. Donald “Don” Oliver has devoted his life to being a powerful advocate for minorities and breaking down systemic racial barriers to advancement.
+A Black lawyer from Wolfville, Nova Scotia, the Honorable Dr. Donald “Don” Oliver devoted his life to being a powerful advocate for minorities and breaking down systemic racial barriers to advancement.
 Don practiced law for 25 years in civil litigation, became a senior partner at Stewart McKelvie Stirling and Scales, and was chair of several committees of the Nova Scotia Barristers’ Society.

-Don has been a committed community volunteer, serving as chairman, president, director, or head of more than 25 charitable institutions, including the Halifax Children’s Aid Society, Canadian Council of Christians and Jews, Halifax Hearing and Speech Clinic, Nova Scotia Rehabilitation Centre, Neptune Theatre Foundation, Junior Achievement of Halifax, Halifax-Dartmouth United Appeal, and Black United Front.
+Don was a committed community volunteer, serving as chairman, president, director, or head of more than 25 charitable institutions, including the Halifax Children’s Aid Society, Canadian Council of Christians and Jews, Halifax Hearing and Speech Clinic, Nova Scotia Rehabilitation Centre, Neptune Theatre Foundation, Junior Achievement of Halifax, Halifax-Dartmouth United Appeal, and Black United Front.
 He was also the founding chairman of the Black Cultural Society.

 In 1990, Don Oliver became the first Black man in Canadian history to be summoned to the Senate of Canada and, later, the first to be elected unanimously as Speaker Pro Tempore of that institution.
 While there, he served with distinction as chairman of six standing committees, including Fisheries, Rules, Transport, National Finance, and Legal and Constitutional.